-Using a #include LMHOSTS File
+3.1.8.1 Using a #include LMHOSTS File

-NetBT can read LMHOSTS files that are located on other computers.
+NBT can read LMHOSTS files that are located on other computers.
 This allows the use of a centralized LMHOSTS file that can be accessed through a computer's local LMHOSTS file.
 Using a centralized LMHOSTS file still requires each computer to have a local LMHOSTS file.

-To access a centralized LMHOSTS file, a computer's local LMHOSTS file MUST have an entry with the #INCLUDE tag for the location of the centralized file.
+To access a centralized LMHOSTS file, a computer's local LMHOSTS file can have an entry with the #INCLUDE tag for the location of the centralized file.
 Example:

+'''

 #INCLUDE \\Fileserver\Public\Lmhosts

+'''

-In this example, NetBT includes the LMHOSTS file on the public shared folder of the server.
+In this example, NBT includes the LMHOSTS file on the public shared folder of the server.
+An implementation MUST detect circular #INCLUDE directives and stop any further processing of the file and of the query.